astrobytes-edu/astr596-modeling-universe/09-final-project/final-project-nn-emulator-description.md

 **What you're building**: A neural network that predicts N-body simulation outcomes, then using it for Bayesian inference.

 **The pipeline**:

-1. Run 80–100 N-body simulations with varied initial conditions $(Q_0, a)$
+1. Run 100 N-body simulations with varied initial conditions $(Q_0, a)$
 2. Train a neural network to predict summary statistics $(f_{\rm bound}, \sigma_v, r_h)$
-3. Use the fast emulator inside NumPyro to infer what initial conditions produced a given outcome
+3. Use the fast emulator inside `NumPyro` to infer what initial conditions produced a given outcome

 **Packages you'll learn**: Equinox (NNs), Optax (optimization), NumPyro (probabilistic programming)

-**Time**: ~2.5 weeks | **Deliverables**: Code package + research memo
+**Time**: ~2.5 weeks | **Deliverables**: Code package + research memo *Note*: You do not need to submit a growth memo for this final project.
+Instead, you will submit a growth synthesis reflection separately.

 ---